Home Inspection Frequently Asked Questions

 Doing any work on natural gas or propane appliances requires a Master Plumber with a Gas Fitter Certificate, and, in most cases, also requires a permit.
-This includes Installing a gas stove, furnace or hot water heater.
+This includes installing or replacing a gas stove, furnace or water heater.

 Do you have a Infra-Red Camera?
 Do you use it on Regular Inspections?

-Yes we do have an Infra-Red Camera, more appropriately called a “Thermal Imager” and we don’t use it routinely as it greatly exceeds the standards of practice for both the State of Maryland and ASHI.
+Yes we do have an Infrared camera, properly called a “Thermal Imager.”
+We use it when we suspect there may be an issue, but its use greatly exceeds the standards of practice for both the State of Maryland and ASHI.
 Where we do occasionally use it is to confirm, or provide further indicators, of issues that other things have pointed to or indicated.
-A thermal imager can artificially enhance things to appear to be problems when they are not, and can be fooled into thinking there are not problems by other conditions.
-We consider it just another tool in our arsenal to be used when appropriate.
-To read more about how we use our thermal camera go HERE.

 Do you offer a guarantee or warranty on your inspection?